This text is translated into Russian by google automatic human level neural machine.

 It is necessary not only to deliver relevant information to the public, but also to implement the policy that it supports.
 An example was given of how the active citizenship of the Moscow population forced the authorities to make changes to the process of renovation that was being carried out thoughtlessly.
 In general, at the moment, the authorities need to be wary of making new mistakes.
 Too expensive they cost us all, and soon elections.
 Ultimately, the population will choose the one with whom it connects its expectations.
 I do not think anyone needs a revolution.
 In the final part of the session, the very correct words of a member of the Federation Council Viktor Ozerov sounded that something was needed to change something from the forum to the forum.
 After all, civil society is the tuning fork with which it is possible and necessary to adjust the political system.

-As a small flaw, I would like to note the fact that a number of participants in previous forums saw a certain repetition of the problematic in a number of topics, which from previous years remained motionless.
-It remains to wish the future for the organizers to try to more actively promote the proposals developed by the working groups of the forum, improving the quality of the relationship between society and government in the Khabarovsk Territory, and for this it is necessary to meet as often as possible.
-In general, the Civic Forum was held on a positive wave.
-Decent level of organization and competent selection of moderators by sections allowed to achieve the tasks set for the forum.
-And this is definitely good.
+As a small drawback, I would like to note the fact that a number of participants in previous forums saw a certain repetition of the problematic in a number of topics, which has remained without movement since previous years.
+It remains to wish the organizers for the future to try even more actively to promote the proposals developed by the working groups of the forum, improving the quality of the relationship between society and the authorities in the Khabarovsk Territory, and for this it is necessary to meet as often as possible.
+In general, the Civil Forum was held on a positive wave.
+A decent level of organization and a competent selection of moderators in sections made it possible to achieve the tasks set for the forum.
+And that's definitely a good thing.